 1: What is the musculoskeletal system?

-The body system responsible for biomechanical action and is comprised of skeletal muscle groups, connective tissue and bone/skeleton.
+The body system responsible for biomechanical action and comprises skeletal muscle groups, connective tissue, and bone/skeleton.

 2: What are the 4 functions of the skeletal system in our body?